rackerlabs/support-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

     Connection to google.com port 80 [tcp/http] succeeded!

-**Bad Netcat response**
+**Unsuccessful netcat response**

-If netcat fails to connect to the website through the port indicated (as shown in the following example), try using the tools described in "Other networking tools"
+If netcat fails to connect to the website through the port indicated (as shown in the following example), try using the tools described in the next section, "Other networking tools."

     $ nc -vz google.com 8080
     nc: connectx to google.com port 8080 (tcp) failed: Operation timed out